-The University of Sussex is looking for highly talented and creative students to apply for a PhD award in Experimental Particle Physics in the United Kingdom.
+The University of Sussex is looking for highly talented and creative students to apply for a PhD scholarship in Experimental Particle Physics in the United Kingdom.

 Nice offer for international students in the UK.